TropicSapling/triforce/README.md

 8. Functions and patterns can be (partially) called/applied inside of `<function body>`, `<input args>`, `<pattern to define>` and `<pattern to match>`.
 	- Note that surrounding backticks (``` \`\` ```) are necessary when applying inside `<pattern to define>`
 		- i.e. if we `let f = Something`, then `let f _ = SomethingElse` redefines `f` while ``` let `f _` = SomethingElse ``` becomes `let Something = SomethingElse`
+		- this is because `<pattern to define>` is taken as `frozen code`
+		- the surrounding backticks force evaluation even when frozen
 9. Functions are *pure* and *open* by default.
 	- pure functions cannot use mutable patterns defined outside
 		- ex: `let g = $x => x;` - OK